A Concept of Possibility for Real-World Events: An Example: Vehicle Waypoint Navigation

 For the purposes of this example, assume also that the vehicle reassesses this possibility at each waypoint where it must make a decision regarding which way to proceed.
 Thus, at point A the vehicle may decide to proceed to either B or C. If it chooses B, then, after arriving at B, it must choose between D and E and then proceed to G and H. If it chooses C, then it is committed to the path A, C, F, G, H.

-Let the preconditions for all legs be $p_1=$``the vehicle is in proper operating condition'' and $p_2=$``the driver (human or robot) is competent''.
+For simplicity, let us assume that the prerequisites and constraints are the same for all legs.
+In a more realistic example, of course, this would not be the case.
+Let the prerequisites for all legs be $p_1=$ ``the vehicle is in proper operating condition'' and $p_2=$ ``the driver (human or robot) is competent''.
 Constraints that may apply to each leg are possible causes of traffic congestion that impede the vehicle's progress.
-These may include $c_1=$``high traffic volume (rush hours)'', $c_2=$``bad weather (rain, snow, ice)'', $c_3=$``traffic accidents'', and $c_4=$``road construction''.
+These may include $c_1=$ ``high traffic volume (rush hours)'', $c_2=$ ``bad weather (rain, snow, ice)'', $c_3=$ ``traffic accidents'', and $c_4=$ ``road construction''.

 One might reasonably set the probability of $p_1$ to be strictly less than 1 to account for the possibility that the vehicle might suffer mechanical problems (flat tire, engine trouble).
 Similarly, one might set the probability of $p_2$ to be less than 1 to account for the possibility that the driver might be in training, or impaired (alcohol, drugs), sleepy, or experience health issues.
 Also, given an adequate monitoring system, these values could change during the course of the journey.
 Constraints also may vary throughout the trip, e.g., a traffic accident can suddenly occur, or the daily rush hour can come into effect, or the weather can change.
 While some of these probabilities may be assigned subjectively, others might be based on statistical samplings.
 For example, data regarding traffic congestion during different times of the day could be used to determine the degree to which this can become a constraint.
 Similar remarks may apply to the frequency of traffic accidents on a particular leg of the vehicle's journey.
 In addition, weather forecasts could be invoked to determine the likelihood of adverse conditions on later legs of the journey.